rust-lang/rfcs/text/0000-rust-spec.md

 So this RFC proposes that we ask the Rust Foundation to coordinate and take responsibility for the parts of the work that would otherwise not get done.
-The foundation should hire a technical editor (or perhaps multiple people) who will work with the Rust teams and contributors to create the Rust specification.
+The foundation should hire a technical editor who will work with the Rust teams and contributors to create the Rust specification.
 The editor will be responsible for maintaining the document and will coordinate with the relevant teams (e.g. the language team, the operational semantics team, the compiler, the types team, the library API team, and so on)